Health Disparities Working Group Meeting: Cognitive and Emotional Health In Minority Children

 D. Risk Factors

-Some of the risk factors that contribute to health disparities in cognitive and emotional health in minority children were
+Some of the risk factors that contribute to health disparities in cognitive and emotional health in minority children were identified as follows:

 The contribution of these factors, individually and in combination, should be studied.
 Since risk factors rarely occur alone, there was particular interest in studying combinations of risk factors.
 For example, the cognitive effects of lead exposure along with cocaine use would be very informative, since these two risk factors are frequently associated.

 Working group 2 (psychosocial factors) stressed the existence of heterogeneity within minority groups.
 Even if a particular minority population is at higher risk, some children are able to cope better than others.
 From this observation the idea of resilience has developed, and it would be important to fully characterize successful coping strategies within the population at risk.

 A second educational goal is to increase and improve mentorship programs starting in the early elementary grades through college level, with the goal of increasing the cultural diversity of practicing health professionals.

 Third, training in cultural competency should be provided to health professionals, so that they have the knowledge and skills to provide care in a culturally sensitive way.
 The effectiveness of this training should also be objectively measured to determine if health outcomes are improved.

 F. Multidisciplinary, Multiagency Approach That Involves Community